gausoft/total-energies-projects-scrapping/README.md

 Data are exported to a csv file under `data/` directory

 ### TODO
-- [ ] Add support for other countries
+- [x] Add support for other countries

-- [ ] Scrape data without re-loading all pages
+- [x] Scrape data without re-loading all pages

 - [x] Refactoring

+- [ ] Retry if failed